 Unlike financial institutions, which are subject to specific rules on compliance and risk management, there are currently only a limited number of rules on compliance and risk management applicable to listed companies.
 The main provision of the 2020 Code is that an independent internal audit function should be established, with resources and skills adapted to the company's nature, size and complexity, and that if the company does not have such a position, the need for one should be reviewed at least once a year.
-The effectiveness of the internal control and risk management systems set up by executive management should be monitored by the audit committee at least once a year, with a view to ensuring that the main risks (including those relating to fraud, and compliance with existing legislation and regulations) are properly identified, managed and disclosed in accordance with the procedures approved by the board.

 i Shareholder rights and powers

 The basic rule is that each share of the same value carries one vote.
 If shares do not have the same value or if there is no value mentioned, they carry voting rights in proportion to the capital they represent, with the share with the lowest value carrying one vote.
-Fractions of votes are not taken into account.27
+Fractions of votes are not taken into account.11

 The CCA introduced new rules on multiple voting rights.
 For listed companies, this possibility is limited and only loyalty shares may be issued with double voting rights (a maximum of two votes per share).
 The CCA provides for an opt-in for companies that wish to issue loyalty shares.
-It should be noted, however, that one vote per share remains the default rule.

 The issuance of shares with double voting rights requires a change to the company's articles of association, which must be approved by a two-thirds majority of shareholders at the general meeting (unless the articles of association provide for a higher majority for this decision).
 Notably, this threshold is lower than the three-quarters majority required for any other type of amendment to the articles of association.